 Check out part 2 of this series to learn the real-world impact of terrible children’s books.

 Did you enjoy this article and learn something new?
 Want to empower this awesome autistic-run organization?

 Consider supporting my work on Patreon.
 Every dollar helps me create resources to help parents & educators like you raise the next generation of kind & brilliant leaders.
 You can make BFL accessible for families everywhere AND get access to exclusive bonus content that you can’t find anywhere else.

 If you are disabled/have disabilities and feel misrepresented in this post, your comments are welcome and I invite your perspective, as the community of disability rights advocates is not monolithic and your perspective matters.

 Before any non-disabled folks chime in suggesting I switch to person-first language – please don’t pretend it’s just concerned advice.
-You’re smart, so I’ll leave it to you to google how assuming I’m not disabled because I’m eloquent, assuming I’m not disabled enough, tone-policing, and derailing my point is an act of supremacy.
+I’ll leave it to you to google how assuming I’m not disabled because I’m eloquent, assuming I’m not disabled enough, tone-policing, and derailing my point is an act of supremacy.

 The use of person-first language centers non-disabled status as superior.
 It separates us from our disabilities – as if our disabilities don’t affect who we are and/or we should be ashamed of them.
 You wouldn’t call me a ‘person with womanhood,’ ‘a person with right-handedness,’ nor ‘a person with mixed heritage.’